alexklibisz/elastiknn/docs/pages/performance.md

 classes: wide
 ---

-This page should answer the question "how fast is Elastiknn?"
+This document should answer the question "how fast is Elastiknn?"

 Elastiknn is benchmarked on a subset of datasets from the popular [ann-benchmarks project](https://github.com/erikbern/ann-benchmarks).